 We launched the Youth Climate Corps in the fall of 2020 alongside several partners.
 This program empowers young people to find and implement solutions to the climate crisis.

 Our inaugural crew of 14 young adults was based in the West Kootenay.
 The crew completed a wildfire risk reduction project near Nelson’s water supply area, drew up plans for a local farm to incorporate longer term sustainability measures, and undertook small group projects to further the program’s reach and their understanding of key topics of concern.
 Along the way, crew members gained skills beneficial for future careers that are both personally fulfilling, and help our society meet the climate change challenge.

 We hope to secure funding to expand this program to other Kootenay communities in 2021.

 Wildsight works collaboratively with our autonomous branches on initiatives that promote local sustainability.
 In the last year, branch-led initiatives included the launch of an electric car share program in Invermere and a green mapping project in Creston; promoting local food in Fernie and Kimberley / Cranbrook, and a Golden-led study on swallows in the Columbia wetlands.
 These very tangible projects lead to big changes, and we’re proud to be a part of these initiatives.

 While it was outside the last fiscal year, we are too excited to not share the latest branch-related news.
 In January 2021, we welcomed Wildsight’s newest branch to the team, Wildsight Revelstoke!

 This report covers Wildsight’s fiscal year from October 1, 2019 to September 30, 2020.
-Our full audited financials will be available on our website soon after our AGM.
+Read our full audited financials here.

 Misc includes contracts, events, interest, market value adjustments and other miscellaneous revenue.
 Donations also includes memberships.